-At Keen Eye, we have mastered the process of designing, building and disseminating AI models.
-With the Platform, get access to an easy encapsulation of AI models and deploy them instantaneously.
-No matter the language or framework they rely on, distribute as many AI models as you require throughout your organisation while preserving your IP.
+At Keen Eye, we have mastered the process of disseminating AI models within global organisations.
+With the Platform SDK (Software Development Kit), get access to an easy way of deploying your AI models instantaneously within your organisation.
+No matter the language or AI framework you use, distribute as many AI models as you require.

 By Charlotte Plestant (Scientific Content Marketing Manager), Eunice Stennett (Former CMO), David Guet (Digital pathology Specialist) - 26 May 2021